How to Make a DIY Drip Irrigation System for Your Container Garden

-Keep your container gardens hydrated all summer with a fully customized irrigation system.
-With the right parts, you can assemble it yourself on a Saturday afternoon.
+Keep your potted plants hydrated all summer with a fully customized drip line.
+With the right parts, you can assemble it yourself on a weekend afternoon.

 You're leaving for summer vacation and realize you don't want to come home to scorched, dead flowers (or pay a plant sitter to come over to water).
 You can make your own irrigation system to water your container gardens from poly pipes and plastic piping parts from the hardware store.
 The best part is that you can customize your system to fit your garden's size and care needs, unlike store-bought systems that may require you to move your heavy containers.
 Follow these steps to create your own irrigation system for container gardens.

 - Two-way garden hose connector (1/2” faucet hose fitting)

 - Mainline drip irrigation hose (1/2” poly drip irrigation tubing)

 - PVC pipe cutting saw, or a PVC cutting tool (for cutting the poly tubing)

 - Irrigation micro tubing (1/4” vinyl micro tubing)

 - Drip irrigation hole punch

 - Drip hose goof plugs (to patch holes that are mispunched)